 - Lacks height adjustment

 The 27-inch Scepter C275B gaming monitor has tons of advantages for both gamers and office users, with relatively few drawbacks and absolutely no surprises.
 With a VA panel, it stands out in the crowded category of 27-inch gaming monitors, which deliver plenty of gaming speed, accurate colors, and awesome contrast.
 And for simple design, it rocks AMD FreeSync which best fits your graphics card.
 What else does anyone need?

 The Scepter left out a few other things that, honestly, we don’t miss—there’s any HDR signal included, no lighting effects on the panel, and no USB ports.
 But honestly, none of these features will affect your gaming experience.

 What’s included in this Scepter monitor is a nice contrast at this price range.
 Only a few other VA monitors have high contrast above what you have here.
-Options here include the VA-based AOC CQ27G2 that offers the most accurate sRGB mode, spot-on grayscale, and extended color that covers about 83% of the DCI-P3 color gamut.
-It remains our Editors’ Choice for a 27-inch gaming monitor.
+Options here include the VA-based AOC CQ27G2 which offers the most accurate sRGB mode, spot-on grayscale, and extended color that covers about 83% of the DCI-P3 color gamut.
+It remains our Editor’s Choice for a 27-inch gaming monitor.

 On the other hand, if you need a minimalist design on the flashy LEDs on the AOC CQ27G2, the Scepter C275B offers exactly that, and a few more gaming extras, including AMD Freesync technology.
 And if you’re shopping for a 27-inch monitor that does it all – gaming and work, the Scepter C275B-1858RN monitor should be at the top of your shortlist.